'Twenty-Four by Thirty-Six' Doc Trailer Traces History of Movie Poster

 While the movie poster is still a prominent piece of movie marketing, there are far too many that have become nothing more than shoddy Photoshop jobs with floating heads, flying embers and tons of designs that are exactly the same.
 Now a documentary from director Kevin Burke aims to look at what happened to the movie poster by diving into the history of the piece of movie promotion that used to be much more creative and artful than most of the posters we see in theaters today.
 Twenty-Four by Thirty-Six will shed light on movie poster art, its evolution over the years and much more.
 Now we have the first trailer.

-Here's the official synopsis for the developing documentary:
+Here's the official synopsis for thew Twenty-Four by Thirty-Six documentary:

 I’m really excited about where 'Twenty-Four by Thirty-Six' is headed and how far it’s come along – we’re about 80% of the way through production and couldn’t be happier with the way the story has come together.
 One of the most incredible things about documentary is that no matter how much you research, once you start rolling you will always learn something new and be treated to unanticipated perspectives.
 It’s a really organic process that allows the film to drive itself in a way.